truenas/documentation/content/References/ZFSPrimer.md

 * A mirror consumes more disk space but generally performs better with small random reads.
   For better performance, a mirror is strongly favored over any RAIDZ, particularly for large, uncacheable, random read loads.

-Using more than 12 disks per vdev is not recommended.
+We do not recommend using more than 12 disks per vdev.
 The recommended number of disks per vdev is between 3 and 9.
 With more disks, use multiple vdevs.

-Some older ZFS documentation recommends using a certain number of disks for each type of RAIDZ in order to achieve optimal performance.
+Some older ZFS documentation recommends using a certain number of disks for each type of RAIDZ to achieve optimal performance.
-On systems using LZ4 compression, which is the default for FreeNAS 9.2.1 and later, this is no longer true.
+The recommendation is outdated on systems using LZ4 compression, the default for FreeNAS 9.2.1 and later.

 These resources can also help determine the RAID configuration best suited to the specific storage requirements: